elemprod/lptask/test/POSIX/README.md

 since any POSIX system would already have similar functionality to the scheduler already included.

-The test programs all return 0 if all of the test's pass and or 1 or a system level error code if any of the tests fail so that the program results can be handled by a shell script.
+The test programs all return 0 if all of the tests pass and or 1 or a system level error code if any of the tests fail so that the program results can be handled by a shell script.